DrCopyPaste/RecNForget/Help/Features/Press_Hotkey_To_Rename_Selected_File.md

-# press hotkey to rename the currently selected file
 You can rename the currently selected file by pressing the [Return] key.
 This hotkey only works when the main window is in focus.